-Suffice it to say that with each phase, the leader/sponsor plays a key role in the success of the GDI strategy.
-There are also ways to help coach the leader/sponsor throughout the process to ensure that individual is fully informed on how best to move forward.
+Suffice it to say that with each phase, the sponsor/lead plays a key role in the success of the GDI plan.
+There are also ways to help coach the sponsor/lead throughout the process to ensure that individual is fully informed on how best to move forward.
 Coaching the sponsor, first and foremost, helps get the right language, mindset, and understanding from which to springboard into the various audiences in the organization who will be listening carefully to what is being said and done by the lead on this initiative.